jamesmh/coravel/DocsV2/docs/Cli/README.md

 ## Install Coravel

-You may use the CLI to install Coravel into an existing .net core project.
+You may use the CLI to install Coravel into an existing .NET core project.

 In the root of your project, enter the command:

 `coravel install`

-This will install the required nuget package(s) for you!
+This will install the required Nuget package(s) for you!

 ## Mailer

 ### Scaffold Mail Views

-You can scaffold most of the mailer service by using the CLI:
+You can scaffold most of the mailer feature by using the CLI:

 `coravel mail install`

 ### Create A New Mailable

-You can generate a new mailable class with the CLI:
+You can generate a new mailable:

 `coravel mail new [nameOfYourMailable]`

-This will create a new mailable class and view!
+This will create both a new mailable class and view.

 ## Invocables

-You may generate a new invocable by issuing the command:
+You may generate a new invocable:

 `coravel invocable new [nameOfYourInvocable]`